whitfin/cachex/docs/management/expiring-records.md

 If a key is retrieved after the expiration has passed, the key will be removed at that time and return `nil` to the caller just as if the key did not exist in the cache.
 This provides guarantees of consistency even if the Janitor hasn't run recently; you can still never accidentally fetch an expired key.
 In turn this allows us to run the Janitor a little less frequently as we don't have to be scared of stale values.

 There is a very minimal overhead to this lazy checking, and there are cases where you don't need to be as accurate.
-For these reasons you can easily disable this behaviour by seting the `:lazy` option to false at cache startup:
+For these reasons you can easily disable this behaviour by setting the `:lazy` option to false at cache startup:

 ```elixir
 import Cachex.Spec